 The Master of Athletic Training Program will:

-- Recruit and admit highly qualified applicants who are committed to a career in athletic training (entering undergrad GPA, prerequisite GPA, and GRE scores; graduation rate).
+- Recruit, admit, and retain highly qualified applicants who are committed to a career in athletic training.

-- Support faculty development and engagement in teaching, scholarship, and service (instructor evaluations, scholarly publications, scholarly presentations, service on university, professional and community-based committees).
+- Support faculty development and engagement in teaching, scholarship, and service.

 The Mercer University Athletic Training Graduate will: